Carbon is derived from the word “carbo” meaning coal.

 Solubility: Covalent compounds generally dissolve readily in organic solvents but they are less soluble in water.

-For example: Napthalene which is an organic compound dissolves readily in organic solvents like ether but is insoluble in water.
+For example: Naphthalene which is an organic compound dissolves readily in organic solvents like ether but is insoluble in water.
 However some covalent compounds like urea, glucose, sugar etc. are soluble in water.
 Some polar covalent compounds like ammonia and hydrochloric acid are soluble in water.

 Conductivity: Covalent compounds do not conduct electricity because they contain neither the ions nor free electrons necessary for conduction, So they do not conduct electricity